sectoolbox/sectoolbox/public/pythonScripts/README.md

 # Your Python code here...
 ```

-3. The script will automatically appear in the Examples dropdown
+3. The script will automatically appear in the Examples dropdown - no code changes needed!

+Scripts are automatically discovered at build time using Vite's `import.meta.glob` feature.

 ## Metadata Fields